Relanto-LKM-POC/gen-ai-vibe-code-plugin/overview.md

 ---

-**Enhance your development workflow today with Spec Driven Development - where intelligent automation meets coding excellence.**
+**Transform your development workflow with intelligent resources and enterprise integration.**

-*Ready to supercharge GitHub Copilot?
-Install Spec Driven Development now and experience the future of AI-assisted development!* 🚀
+*Install Spec Driven Development today and experience the perfect combination of development best practices and enterprise project management!* 🚀